c0d3ster/The-Hokie-Forum/README.md

 ----------THIS TEXT FILE WILL BE USED FOR IDEAS FOR IMPLEMENTATION OR ADVANCED FEATURES----------

-1) The map should scroll with the screen as you scrolled through the replies on the left

 2) Possibly store last used "Topic Sort" tab into session storage, so heading can customized.
 Also possibly store the last page so we could add back buttons into individual thread views.